-Not so long ago, people thought that a ten-hour, six-day week was normal.
-Now, we assume that the eight-hour, five-day week represents a natural equilibrium of work and play.
+Not so long ago, people thought that a ten-hour, six-day week was normal; now, it’s the eight-hour, five-day week.
 Will that soon be history too?

-In this new book, three leading experts argue why it should be.
-They map out a pragmatic pathway to a four-day week that safeguards earnings for the lower-paid and keeps the economy flourishing.
-They argue that this radical vision will give workers time to be better parents and carers, allow men and women to share paid and unpaid work more equally, and help to save jobs – and create new ones – in the age of automation.
-Not only that, but it will help to combat the stress and illness caused by overwork, as well as helping the environment and allowing us cut down on the kind of wasteful ‘convenience’ shopping that we all do when we’re in a rush.
+In this book, three leading experts argue why it should be.
+They map out a pragmatic pathway to a shorter working week that safeguards earnings for the lower-paid and keeps the economy flourishing.
+They argue that this radical vision will give workers time to be better parents and carers, allow men and women to share paid and unpaid work more equally, and help to save jobs – and create new ones – in the post-pandemic era.
+Not only that, but it will combat stress and illness caused by overwork and help to protect the environment.

-This book will be essential reading for anyone who has ever felt like they could get so much more done if all weekends were three days long.
+This is essential reading for anyone who has ever felt they could live and work a lot better if all weekends were three days long.